-While some minor lupus cases can be handled without medication, most patients require medication to minimize symptoms and maintain normal functions.
-Treatment is based on specific disease activity, on-going monitoring, management and care is essential.
+While some minor lupus cases can be handled without medication, most people with lupus require medication to minimize symptoms and maintain normal functions.
+Treatment is based on specific disease activity, ongoing monitoring, management and care is essential.

 Your physician will develop a treatment plan to fit your needs.
 You should review the plan together periodically to be sure it is working.
 Report new symptoms right away so that treatment can be changed if needed.

 Treatments for lupus depend on the type of lupus being treated as well as individual signs and symptoms.
 These may include joint pain and swelling, muscle aches and skin rashes, fatigue or swelling around the heart and lungs, among others.